Public Sector Equality Duty

 We are committed to working for equality for all our staff, parents/carers and children to meet our duties under the Equality Act 2010.

 Advancing equality of opportunity between people who share a protected characteristic and people who do not share it

 Fostering good relations across all characteristics - between people who share a protected characteristic and people who do not share it

 We foster good relations by:

-At Brookland Infant and Nursery School, we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers, irrespective of race, gender, disability, belief, religion or socio-economic background.
+At Brookland Infant and Nursery School, we are committed to ensuring equality of education and opportunity for all children, staff, parents and carers, irrespective of race, gender, disability, belief, religion or socio-economic background.

-In order to further support pupils, raise standards and ensure inclusive teaching, we have set the following objectives:-
+In order to further support children, raise standards and ensure inclusive teaching, we have set the following objectives:-

-Objective 1: To monitor and analyse pupil achievement by race, gender and disability and act on any trends or patterns in the data that require additional support for pupils.
+Objective 1: To monitor and analyse children’s achievement by race, gender and disability and act on any trends or patterns in the data that require additional support for children.

 Objective 2: To raise levels of attainment in core subjects for vulnerable learners.

-Objective 3: To review levels of parental and pupil engagement in learning and school life, across all activities to ensure equality and fairness in access and engagement.
+Objective 3: To review levels of parental and children’s engagement in learning and school life, across all activities to ensure equality and fairness in access and engagement.